For some Navy pilots, UFO sightings were an ordinary event: ‘Every day for at least a couple years’

 Rubio described “a stigma on Capitol Hill” around UFOs — colleagues who roll their eyes or snicker at the prospect of their august body tackling such a subject.

-“Some of my colleagues are very interested in this topic and some kind of, you know, giggle when you bring it up,” Rubio said.
+“Some of my colleagues are very interested in this topic, and some kind of, you know, giggle when you bring it up,” Rubio said.
 “But I don’t think we can allow the stigma to keep us from having an answer to a very fundamental question.”

 Rubio, who serves as vice chair of the Senate Intelligence Committee, said the United States should have a method for gathering and studying the data as it comes in — and then comparing notes across agencies.
 The forthcoming report is supposed to provide a detailed description of a process for doing so.